dankuck/dankuck.github.io/_posts/9-murder-she-chronicled.md

     - The four suspects become successful separately.

-    - Gary Roberts commits armed robbery and winds up in prison with Cabrini for a cellmate.
+    - Ne'er-do-well Gary Roberts commits armed robbery and winds up in prison with Cabrini for a cellmate.

     - Cabrini tells Roberts that Kale murderered Dixon.

-    - Seth meets Jessica Fletcher while living in Cabot Cove.
+    - Seth meets the show's heroine Jessica Fletcher while living in Cabot Cove.

 1986: